Greece–Turkey relations: Energy pipelines

 The region is considered the end-point for east–west pipelines.
 In 2007, the countries inaugurated the Greek-Turkish natural gas pipeline, giving gas from the Caspian Sea its first direct Western outlet.
 The Caspian Sea is one of the oldest oil-producing regions; it is estimated to have reserves of 48 billion barrels, and 292 trillion cubic feet of natural gas.
 The opening of these fields followed more than 20 years of negotiation following the 2018 convention on the legal status of the Caspian Sea.
 Outside of the Caspian Sea nations, there are other suppliers that wish to leverage the geographical positioning of the nations.
 In May 2022, Greece signed a deal with Turkey's rival the United Arab Emirates for the distribution of the UAE's liquefied natural gas.

 Minority rights

 The treaty of Lausanne provided for the protection of the Greek Orthodox Christian minority in Turkey and the Muslim minority in Greece.
+The Greek minority in Turkey has shrunk from over 200,000 in 1923 to only 2,000 in 2023, while the Turkish minority in Greece has remained steady at 120,000 in the same period.

 Minorities in both countries since have been affected by the state of relations between them.
 Minorities are used as leverage, using the principle of reciprocity.
 In the 1960s, Turkey pressured the Greek minority in Turkey when the Cyprus issue escalated.
 Turkey used the election of Muftis by the Muslim Turkish minority in Greece as a condition for opening Halki Seminary which was closed in 1971.
 As a reaction in 1972, Greece closed a Turkish school in Rhodes.
 In recent years, Turkey has used its cultural heritage, such as Sumela Monastery, to achieve political ends.